Bangalore Hockey Stadium

 Bangalore Hockey Stadium, also known as KSHA Hockey Stadium, is a field hockey stadium at Akkithimmanahalli, Bangalore, Karnataka, India.
-It is the home of the Karnataka Lions of the World Series Hockey.
+It is the home ground of the Karnataka Lions of the World Series Hockey.
 It has a seating capacity of 7,000 people.

 The stadium hosted seven home matches of Karnataka Lions in World Series Hockey.
 It will also host the first semi-final of World Series Hockey in 2012.

 History

 Akkithimmanhalli lake was breached in the 1970s as part of a Malaria Eradication Drive and the Hockey stadium constructed in its place.